mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 3. The R schedules a Decision Meeting and invites the D, As, Is and Ps.

     - If the issue is urgent, the R schedules this Decision Meeting as soon as it needs to be.
     - If the issue is non-urgent, the R can use the next Team Meeting as the Decision Meeting.
-(This is much more efficient, and should be done whenever the issue is non-urgent.)
+This is much more efficient, and should be done whenever the issue is non-urgent.

 4. At the Decision Meeting, the D reads through the document.
 If they have any questions, they asks them.
 If the questions can be fully answered in 5 minutes, they decide.
-If the questions cannot be answered in 5 minutes, the D asks for another round of written responses on the document to answer the questions.
+If the questions can't be answered in 5 minutes, the D asks for another round of written responses on the document to answer the questions.
 At the next Team Meeting, the D reviews these responses, and decides.

 5. Once the D decides, they write up the Decision (or asks the R to do so) along with all the Next Actions (each with a DRI and Due Date).
 The D then publishes this decision to the company via the appropriate ticketing system and/or other channels.